CreativeInquiry/ofxRobotArm/README.md

 ![IRB120](data/ezgif-6-9aa1f3bbb920%20(1).gif)

 ## About
 `ofxRobotArm` is an openFrameworks addon for doing creative things with robot arms.
 The goal of the addon is to remove as many technical barriers as possible to get up and running with robots.
-We've included an example of how to get up and running with ofxRobotArm and your Robot Arm.
+We've included an example of how to get up and running with ofxRobotArm and your robot arm.
 By developing `ofxRobotArm` for openFrameworks, we hope to help you extend human-robot interaction in new and diverse ways.

 Currently the addon is configured to work with Universal Robot's and ABB robot arms (untested).
 KUKA and xArm Support is pending.